tn74/350-tools-mk2/README.md

 # 350-tools-mk2
-Migrating the 350 assembler project to Flask deployment and adding additional tools.
-Beta as of Jan 2019.
+Migrating the 350 assembler project to Django deployment and adding additional tools.
+Beta as of Feb 2019.

 ## Exisiting Tools
 * Assembler